Hilbertmf/8bitsFightClub/README.md

 # 8bits Fight Club
-8bits Fight Club is a 2D Game in Java made for learning purposes during the subject of Object Oriented Programming taught by Lucas Sousa at IFCE.
+8bits Fight Club is a 2D Game in Java made for learning purposes during the subject of Object-oriented Programming taught by Lucas Sousa at IFCE.

 This is a 2d fighting game made to be played by 2 people using the same keyboard.
 It is guaranteed fun! <br>